LLNL/sundials/doc/arkode/SphinxDocs/guide/source/Mathematics.rst

 in any given norm is determined by the quantity being measured: values having "solution" units use :eq:`EWT`, whereas values having "equation" units use :eq:`RWT`.
-Obviously, for problems with :math:`M=I`, the solution and eqution units are identical, so the solvers in ARKode will use :eq:`EWT` when computing all error norms.
+Obviously, for problems with :math:`M=I`, the solution and equation units are identical, so the solvers in ARKode will use :eq:`EWT` when computing all error norms.